Spyro7883/Proba-tehnica-IT/README.md

  <img src="./public/images/postman5.png">

- And now the if you check the user with /get, you will notice that the user is gone:
+ And now if you check the user with /get, you will notice that the user is gone:

  <img src="./public/images/postman6.png">